deut-erium/p2p-botnet-detector/README.md

-# Botnet Detection
+# Peer to Peer Botnet Detection
+Detects infected hosts and identifies malicious traffic associated to the botnet from network dumps captured from a machine

 ## Structure

 ### [botnetdetect.py](botnetdetect.py)
-The main program
+The main program for detecting botnet and training Machine Learning model for botnet detection

 #### Usage

 ##### Botnet detection